BIOS1140/BIOS1140.github.io/docs/Exercise8.md

 ### Visualising patterns along the chromosome

 Let's have a look at how *F*~ST~ between house and spanish sparrows varies along chromosome 8.
-We can do this very simply with `ggplot`.
+Note that we plot the mid-point of each window, and divide the position by $10^6$ to get megabases on the x-axis.

 ```r